ecmwf-projects/cads-messages/contents/sis/2024-02-01-known-issues-agrometeorological.md

 live: true
 ---

 An issue has been identified with version 1.0 & version 1.1 of this dataset.
-Please see the Known issues table in the Documentation tab for more information.
-Note API requests need to be modified due to the addition of the Version keyword.
+Please see the Known issues table in the Documentation for more information.